By Adam Tong

 A flight ticket serves as an agreement between a traveler and an airline carrier.
 Therefore, ticketing is a crucial part of the flight booking process.
 If there are any errors in the ticket, such as an incorrect name, the traveler will not be able to board the flight.

-Ticketing refers to the process of securing a paid sear on a flight, ensuring that it is reserved for an individual.
+Ticketing refers to the process of securing a paid seat on a flight, ensuring that it is reserved for an individual.
 This is accomplished through a PNR.

 A PNR with 6-digit code found on an electronic ticket, allows airlines to validate the reserved seat.
 In cases where a trip consists of multiple flights operated by different airlines, an interline booking is made.